talhabasit/pointclouds/Notes_Nuitrack.md

 1. 2D and 3D visulaizations are complete
 2. The 3D is taking ~40ms per frame whereas the 2D one is taking ~7-8ms per Frame
+3. The cylinder alignment worked and the points can be extracted with BBs
+4. Ply testing in ongoing